pathak22/modular-assemblies/README.md

 <img src="envs/teaser.jpg" width="500">
 </img></a>

-This is a tensorflow based implementation for our [ICML 2017 paper on curiosity-driven exploration for reinforcement learning](http://pathak22.github.io/noreward-rl/).
-Idea is to train agent with intrinsic curiosity-based motivation (ICM) when external rewards from environment are sparse.
-Surprisingly, you can use ICM even when there are no rewards available from the environment, in which case, agent learns to explore only out of curiosity: 'RL without rewards'.
+This is a pytorch based implementation for our [paper on learning to control self-assembling agents using deep reinforcement learning](https://pathak22.github.io/modular-assemblies/).
+We investigate a modular co-evolution strategy: a collection of primitive agents learns to dynamically self-assemble into composite bodies while also learning to coordinate their behavior to control these bodies.
+We learn compositional policies to demonstrate better zero-shot generalization.
 If you find this work useful in your research, please cite:

     @inproceedings{pathak19assemblies,
         Author = {Pathak, Deepak and Lu, Chris and Darrell, Trevor and